timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 ### Twelve-Factor Applications?

-Twelve-Factor methodology is a variant of the current REST / Microservices trend.
+Twelve-Factor methodology is a variant of the REST / Microservices trend.

 The Twelve-Factor methodology encourages:
 * the use of declarative formats for setup automation - to minimize time and cost on-boarding new developers;
 * the use of clean contracts to define dependencies on underlying runtime - to enabled portability;
-* to focus on minimizng divergence between development and production - to enable continuous deployment;
+* to focus on minimizing divergence between development and production - to enable continuous deployment;
 * and to scale up without significant changes to tooling, architecture, or development practices.

 Like Microservices, Twelve-Factor methodology is applicable to any application written in any programming language.
 However, just like Microservices, to achieve this language agnostic position, Twelve-Factor needs to specify a number of application design constraints which may or may not be acceptable.

-Twelve-Factor methodology is vague about modularity and dependendencies: i.e. simply stating dependencies should be managed.
+While mentioning the benefits of modularity and dependendency management Twelve-Factor methodology is vague about how this should be achieved.
 Both Heavyweight monoliths or highly modular Composite Systems like [our Microservices example](_tutorial/030-tutorial_microservice) may be crafted to be "Twelve-Factor" compliant.

-Hence, Twelve-Factor methodology does not address Application Complexity, however like REST based Microservices it may be one of a number of useful design patterns used within a Modularity strategy.
+While Twelve-Factor methodology does not address Application Complexity, like REST based Microservices it may be one of a number of useful design patterns used within the context of a more all-encompassing Modularity strategy.

 ### Serverless Application Model

-Yet another variant is the _Serverless_ application.
-Here, developers create units of Application logic that are instantiated in third-Party Function-as-a-Service compute offerings: i.e. databases, search indexes, queues, SMS messaging, and email delivery.
+In a Serverless environment, developers create units of Application logic that are instantiated in third-Party Function-as-a-Service compute offerings: i.e. databases, search indexes, queues, SMS messaging, and email delivery.
 While very similar in concept to compute Grid offerings that were available over a decade ago; the recent _Serverless_ movement prefers to reference AWS Lambda as the inspiration.

-Application Complexity is reduced for the FaaS User as the software infrastructure is provided as a third-party Service.
+FaaS is an example of a **Hide Complexity** strategy, as the Developer's concern is only the Application logic, with all software infrastructure provided as third-party Services.

 State benefits of Serverless include: